MonekyTheShep/MonoSodiumPlusPlus/README.md

 # MonoSodiumPlusPlus
-basic e621 wrapper in haxe
+basic e621 wrapper in haxe.

+**Warning:** This library defaults to the e926 (sfw version).
+Changing the args may expose adult content.
+Use responsibly.

 # Example Usage
 ```haxe